sandialabs/OWENS.jl/README.md

 Rainflow counting was provided by Rainflow.jl, however, this package became orphained and was pulled into the OWENS code base.

 ## Installation
-Please follow the instructions on the setup page
+Please follow the instructions on the setup page in the documentation.

 ## Documentation
 - https://sandialabs.github.io/OWENS.jl